Post Running Muscle Soreness

-Differentiating between a muscular injury and DOMs is essential to ensure you are not overlooking a potentially sport-limiting injury and you are getting the injury managed appropriately.
+Differentiating between a muscular injury and DOMs is essential to ensure you are not overlooking a potentially sport-limiting injury and getting the damage managed appropriately.
 Early identification is vital!

 What is DOMS?

 Delayed Onset Muscle Soreness, or DOMs for short, is an exercise-related muscle condition that arises after intense, unaccustomed, physical exercise.
-The condition gets its ‘delayed’ name as symptoms are not usually felt until 24 to 72 hours after the exercise, normally peaking at the 48-hour mark after exercise.
+The condition gets its ‘delayed’ name as symptoms are not usually felt until 24 to 72 hours after the workout, typically peaking at the 48-hour mark after exercise.

-Research has demonstrated that DOMS is associated with tearing of myofibrils, often at multitudinous junctions – best described as microtrauma.
+Research has demonstrated that DOMS is associated with tearing myofibrils, often at multitudinous junctions – best described as microtrauma.
 This process is followed by inflammation and a shift in intramuscular fluid and electrolytes.
 This process, combined with other local factors at the cellular and increased intramuscular pressure promote, causes the soreness and stiffness experienced in DOMS.

 This alteration in muscle function can last up to 10 days!

 Acute muscle injuries are quite different in how they present compared to DOMS.
 Typically, pain and stiffness is felt immediately in the affected tissue or shortly after.
 A ‘pop’, twinge, feeling of being kicked – without anyone kicking you – or an immediate collapse to the ground.
 As expected, the amount of damage to the tissue with a muscle injury exceeds that of DOMS.
 Any general movement of the muscle will reproduce your symptoms, and if the injury is severe enough – bruising can begin to develop with some associated swelling.

 At the time of injury, following the RICE protocol (Relative Rest, Ice, Compression, and Elevation) is your best go-to treatment.

 It would help if you also avoided HARM factors.
 All the HARM factors can potentially increase bleeding, which may exacerbate your damage.
 No heat should be applied to the affected area.
 It would be best if you also avoid alcohol consumption, running or other painful movements.
 Initially, it is a good idea to avoid massage until a professional has assessed the injury.